-When the motor housing is sufficiently heated, position the stator so that slot in the stator aligns with the plate on the inside of the motor housing and so that the leads are in line with the terminal opening.
-Carefully lower the stator into the motor housing until fully seated against the housing shoulder.
+When the motor housing is sufficiently heated, position the stator so that the leads are in line with the terminal opening.
+Install the key (12), and carefully lower the stator into the motor housing until fully seated against the housing shoulder.
 Be careful not to damage the stator lead insulation during reassembly.
 If the stator "cocks" in the motor housing, remove it and try again.

-After the stator is fully and squarely seated against the motor housing shoulder, remove the expandable disc tool.
+After the stator is fully and squarely seated on the motor housing shoulder, remove the expandable disc tool.
 Untape or remove the protective sleeve from the stator leads.